Two words sum up this festive column - alternative and sweet.

 Let's work backwards from the end of any special meal, particularly because sweet styles often get less attention than they deserve.

-One caveat: almost all these wines are sold by on-line merchants, yet it's well worth the small ordering effort to have access to original bottles.
+One caveat: almost all these wines are sold by on-line merchants, yet it's well worth the small ordering effort to have access to special or unusual bottles.

 Besides, no heavy boxes to lug home.